boraaslan42/get_twitter_followers/README.md

 # get_twitter_followers
-A 120 bucks freelance gig of mine is liberated
+A 120 bucks freelance gig of mine is liberated \n
 Musk limited seeing others twitter followers to only 20 accounts from the frontend only lol Its still technically and hopefully legally possible, to get ones followings Beware, twitters api for getting user id from user handle is very fragile you may also use 3rd party sites to get id from handle